rohitkhera/cf_fips_rand/README.md

-# cfprng_fips_rand
+# Cfrsa_certgen and cfprng_fips_rand
-Shared Objects wrapping OpenSSL NIST/ FIPS approved pseudo random number generators
+JNI Shared Objects wrapping OpenSSL NIST/ FIPS code

+CFRSA
+Create a "PEM" buffer in Java and pass it to JNI glue code that uses openSSL to generate RSA 4K key pairs, put the public exponent and modulus into an openSSL x509 cert and then self sign the cert.
+CRT the private key and then PEM encode both the private and the x509 into the buffer and pass it all back to the Java caller.

+Tested with version s
+gcc -v  Thread model: posix 4.8.2 (Ubuntu 4.8.2-19ubuntu1) Oracle JDK 1.8.0_051
+Make sure you have openSSL 1.0.1x installed (typically in /usr/local/ssl) Edit the Makefile to turn on the -m32 CFLAG if you are compiling in 32 bit mode.

+To Compile the rsa targets, type
+>make

+This compiles the Java driver program and the libcra_certgen.so libcfrsa_certgen_jni.so shared objects

+To run the Java program, type
+> make run6

+This will run the Java program.
+The PEM encoded x509 and priv key strings will be printed to the screen.
+For more information on configuring the build, see the "Instructions" section in the README

+CFPRNG
-ANSI C wrapper code for
+ANSI C wrapper code for generating pseudo random bytes (1)  Using NIST SP 800-90A algos, or (2)
-generating pseudo random  bytes (1)  Using NIST SP 800-90A algos, or (2) Using NIST SP 800-90A algos in OpenSSL FIPS mode.
+Using NIST SP 800-90A algos in OpenSSL FIPS mode.
 The intent is to address the goal of using
 correctly seeded NIST SP 800-90A specified PRNGs for generation of IVs,